squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 <p><aside class="note">

-Note: Resources get compiled into a tree structure when linked into a PE/COFF binary, and that format is not something I'm familiar with ([yet](https://github.com/squeek502/resinator/issues/7)).
-My first impression, though, is that this crash seems like a bug in `LoadString`; if possible, it probably should be doing some bounds checking to avoid attempting to read past the end of the resource data.
+Note: My first impression is that this crash is a bug in `LoadString`, in that it probably should be doing some bounds checking to avoid attempting to read past the end of the resource data.
+However, resources get compiled into a different (tree) structure when linked into a PE/COFF binary, and that format is not something I'm familiar with ([yet](https://github.com/squeek502/resinator/issues/7)), so there may be something I'm missing about why bounds checking is seemingly not occuring.

 </aside></p>